Why MCP?

 | 100 apps × 100 tools | 10,000 | 200 (100+100) | 98% |

-The more apps and tools there are, the greater the impact of MCP.
+The more apps and tools there are, the greater the effect of moving from pairwise integrations to a shared protocol.

 The MCP Solution: M+N